derthadams/film-noir-chatbot/README.md

 ## Creating the chatbot
-To create the chatbot I used a corpus of Film Noir screenplays to fine-tune Hugging Face's version of Microsoft's DialoGPT-2 NLP model.
+To create the chatbot I used a corpus of Film Noir screenplays to fine-tune Hugging Face's version of Microsoft's DialoGPT NLP model.

 Even though the training corpus was fairly small (10,000 lines of dialogue) the fine-tuned model has picked up quite a lot of Film Noir style and content.